ga-wdi-lessons/ruby-oop/readme.md

 - Players
 - Squares

-> "Facebook is a site where users can post statuses and add friends."
+> "Facebook is an app where users can post statuses and add friends."

 - Users
 - Statuses